2022 RACGP National Awards

 General Practitioner Supervisor of the Year

-Who is eligible: Nominees must be an RTO or RVTS accredited supervisor in terms of the RACGP Standards for general practice training, with responsibility for GPs in training in a clinical setting.
+Who is eligible: Nominees must be an Australian General Practice Training (AGPT), Fellowship Support Program (FSP) or Remote Vocational Training Scheme (RVTS) accredited supervisor under the terms of the RACGP Standards for general practice training.

-Who can nominate?: The GP Supervisor of the Year (nominee) may be nominated by the medical profession, regional training providers, general practice divisions or a surveyor from an accrediting body.
+Who can nominate?: The GP Supervisor of the Year (nominee) may be nominated by a member of the general practice profession, a member of a recognised training program, General Practice Supervisors Australia (GPSA), Primary Healthcare Network (PHN) or a surveyor from an accrediting body.

 Criteria: A winner will be chosen from each state, and one national winner will be chosen from amongst the state finalists.
 This award will be judged on the following criteria: